 10am to 5pm (closes 1pm on final day)

-Within just a few months of the critically acclaimed solo exhibition and book launch ‘Out of The Blue’ held at Mall Galleries in August 2015, Rosa Sepple was appointed to serve as Vice-President to the Royal Institute of Painters in Watercolour, representing the first female to hold such a position in their 185-year history.
+Within just a few months of the critically acclaimed solo exhibition and book launch ‘Out of The Blue’ held at Mall Galleries in August 2015, Rosa Sepple was appointed to serve as President to the Royal Institute of Painters in Water Colours, representing the first female to hold such a position in their 185-year history.

 September will mark Rosa Sepple's return to Mall Galleries with a new collection of 65 mixed-media paintings revealing the fascinating visual world created by one of our most exciting and intriguing British artists.